zoxpx/pxdocs/content/key-management/vault/_index.md

 Portworx will look for this secret with name `px-vault` under the `portworx` namespace.
 While installing Portworx it creates a kubernetes role binding which grants access to reading kubernetes secrets only from the `portworx` namespace.

 {{<info>}}
+**NOTE:**

-**NOTE:** If the VAULT_TOKEN provided in the secret above is refreshed, you must manually update this secret.
+* If the VAULT_TOKEN provided in the secret above is refreshed, you must manually update this secret.
+* If you installed Portworx using the Operator, then you must create the Kubernetes secret in the same namespace in which you deployed Portworx.
 {{</info>}}

 Now that you've configured Vault using the Vault auth method, proceed to [Step 2](#step-2-setup-vault-as-the-secrets-provider-for-portworx).